scorpioares/scorpioares/README.md

 - 👋 Hi, I’m @scorpioares
 - 👀 I’m interested in algorithm, computation complexity, optimization problems and quantum annealing.
 - 🌱 I’m currently learning Julia and quantum computing algorithm.
-- 📫 How to reach me: tong.qin@makino.co.jp
+- 📫 How to reach me: quantumrithm@gmail.com

 <!---
 scorpioares/scorpioares is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.